Current Projects

 Moreover, given the limitations of traditional metrics like BMI and waist circumference in assessing obesity-related risks, we demonstrated that the SC/VIS fat ratio is a more effective metric for distinguishing metabolic health profiles.
 We identified ISM1 as a promising non-invasive biomarker, showing strong correlations with fat distribution, serum adipokines, and glucose regulation, highlighting its potential for improved obesity risk assessment (Cardiovascular Diabetol.
 2023).

 We mantain a continuously expanding cohort with over 500 individuals with obesity recruited since 2013 as part of the FATe Project.
 Participants undergo comprehensive characterization and have donated adipose tissue (subcutaneous and visceral), DNA, blood, and liver biopsies.
 Mesenchymal stem cells from the adipose tissue have been used to establish cell cultures.
 Omics techniques, including bulk and single-nuclei RNA sequencing, miRNA analysis, and exome sequencing, have been applied to selected subgroups.
+This cohort actively supports the group’s research projects and would be available for national and international collaborations.

 New biomarkers for MASLD and hepatocellular carcinoma (HCC)